 Even Gifts Allowed by the Internal Revenue Service Are Subject to a Penalty for Medicaid

-With the 2018 increase of the amount that the Internal Revenue Service (IRS) will allow a person to gift free from gift tax reporting, from $14,000 per person to $15,000 per person, per tax year, there is greater opportunity for tax-free gifting.
-This was the first increase in the tax-free annual gift limitation in five years.
-As a result, any person who gives away $15,000 or less annually to any one individual does not have to report the gift or gifts to the IRS.
+With the 2022 increase of the amount that the Internal Revenue Service (IRS) will allow a person to gift free from gift tax reporting, from $15,000 per person to $16,000 per person, per tax year, there is greater opportunity for tax-free gifting.
+As a result, any person who gives away $16,000 or less annually to any one individual does not have to report the gift or gifts to the IRS.
 Gifts to spouses never have to be reported.

 Why Engage an Elder Law Attorney to Prepare Your Medicaid Application